Does Local Urban Governance Status Matter? Evidence from India: Background Data

-\item \textit{Town Directory (Urban Areas):} For urban settlements, we collect infrastructure data analogous to the Village Directory (VD) with some differences in format and definition.
-These include area measures (in square kilometers), household counts, education facilities by level and type, health facilities with medical personnel counts, utilities differentiated by connection type, banking facilities, distances to key amenities when not present within town limits, and recreational and sports infrastructure. \end{itemize}

 \item \textbf{Urban-Rural Classification:} We use SHRUG's official urban-rural classification identifiers to define each settlement's status for the 2001 and 2011 census rounds.
-These classification keys link administrative identifiers (state and district codes) to unique SHRUG settlement identifiers, enabling us to match demographic and infrastructure data across datasets and accurately identify whether settlements are officially classified as urban or rural in each census year.

-\item \textbf{Statutory Town Lists:} We obtain comprehensive lists of all statutorily recognized urban local bodies from the National Housing Bank and state-level census town directories from the Government of India’s Open Government Data (OGD) platform.
-These administrative records identify which settlements have been officially notified as municipalities, municipal corporations, town panchayats etc., regardless of whether they meet Census Town criteria.
-We merge these lists with census data using state, district, and settlement name identifiers to construct our treatment indicator for statutory recognition. \end{itemize}
+\item \textbf{Statutory Town Lists:} We obtain comprehensive lists of all statutorily recognized urban local bodies from the National Housing Bank and state-level census town directories from the Government of India’s Open Government Data (OGD) platform. \end{itemize}

 Our final sample consists of over 575,000 settlements in India, which includes every inhabited village and town in the 2001 and 2011 Census.
 Of these, approximately 3,750 have statutory urban status (municipalities of some form) as of 2011, while the remaining ~571,000 are governed as rural villages.
 However, many of those rural-governed settlements are urban in character.
 In total, about 8,946 settlements meet the Census definition of urban (either they are statutory towns or they qualify as Census Towns).
 This implies that roughly 1.6\% of all Indian settlements were considered urban in 2011 by either criterion, and the rest (~98.4\%) were rural villages.
 These figures highlight that India’s urban population is concentrated in a relatively small number of settlements – which tend to be much larger on average than the multitude of villages.